Laos travel advice

 The import and export of local currency is prohibited.
-There is a money exchange facility at the airport, and several licensed bureaux in major towns.
-A few businesses and restaurants will accept travellers' cheques.
-Major banks in town will also cash travellers' cheques.
+There is a money exchange facility at the airport, and several licensed bureau in major towns.
+A few businesses and restaurants will accept travelers' checks.
+Major banks in town will also cash travelers' checks.
 It is best to always use cash - that way you also get the best bargains!

 Credit cards, are accepted in most hotels, gift shops and more up market restaurants, and can be used in major banks for a cash advance.
 There is an ATM at the BECL bank in Vientiane.
 The withdrawal will be in local currency.

 The majority of Laotians are Buddhists and it is particularly advisable to dress modestly in Luang Prabang, one of Southeast Asia's most spiritual destinations.
 If entering a temple, you will be expected to leave your shoes outside and have shoulders and knees covered.
 It is also forbidden to point your feet toward a Buddha image and women cannot touch a monk.
 There are many sacred sites and artifacts throughout Laos, please do not enter or touch these without permission.
 In Laos your head is considered 'high' and your feet 'low', it is generally considered rude to use your feet for anything other than walking and sport.
 Please respect Lao culture by removing footwear before entering a private home and avoid touching a person's head as this is extremely impolite.